-Some of the systems that micro-grids use include: solar (mostly PV) power, diesel and gas generators, wind power; in addition to batteries, and/or fuel cells, and other storage systems (mostly various forms of batteries; see renewable energy storage).
-Gas generators will continue to be used in microgrids as a low-cost option on a limited basis in select locations for the foreseeable future, as the cost of renewable energy becomes more affordable, and access to it is more widespread.
-It is common for individuals or organizations to use hybrid energy systems for microgrids (any combination of the energy sources just described).
+Some of the energy systems that microgrids use include: solar PV power, diesel and gas generators, wind power; in addition to batteries, and/or fuel cells, and/or other energy storage systems (see renewable energy storage).
+Gas generators will continue to be used in microgrids as a low-cost option on a limited basis in select locations for the foreseeable future, as the cost of renewable energy continues to become more affordable, and access to it is increasingly widespread globally.
+It is common for energy consumers, organizations, or industries, to use hybrid energy systems for microgrids (any combination of the energy sources just described).
 The efficiency of micro-grids depends on the advancement of battery storage technology.
 Battery storage plays an important role to a microgrid.
 The energy generated with a microgrid is sent to a centralized controller; a computerized, often automated system, that optimizes where and when the energy generated by microgrids is dispatched, to be used as electricity by energy customers, or stored for later use.

-A micro-grid is ideal to provide power in hard to reach locations.
-Telecom towers can also get consistent power with the use of a micro-grid.
-A micro-grid is perfect for off-grid third world applications.
+A microgrid is ideal to provide power in hard to reach locations.
+Telecom towers can also get consistent power with the use of a microgrid.
+A microgrid is perfect for off-grid third world applications.
 Microgrids are much more consumer-friendly, efficient, flexible, and affordable, than constructing a power plant for a remote village.

 Society is ready for microgrids.
 Both developed and developing countries can benefit from microgrids; especially as renewable energy resources become increasingly widely available, lower cost, and more efficient.
 Utility providers and municipalities are becoming less reluctant to support microgrids.
 Some see it as a practical way to provide resiliency of energy, i.e. back-up power, during natural disasters.
 Others like the fact that decentralized, often renewable, energy, is less expensive, cleaner, and more efficient.
 Small utilities also welcome the decentralizing of the power grid because it removes the monopoly of a single provider.
 Private investment globally (including a substantial amount from major global gas companies) outpaces public investment for microgrids.
 The key to the future success of the global microgrid market lies in maximizing both public and private investment in this low carbon, highly efficient, energy technology.